Derived category of projectivizations and flops: Projectivization formula

 \subsubsection{Voisin maps}

-Let $Y$ be a cubic fourfold not containing any plane, $F(Y)$ be the Fano variety of lines on $Y$, and $Z(Y)$ be LLSvS eightfold \cite{LLSVS17}.
-Voisin \cite{Voi16} constructed a rational map $v \colon F(Y) \times F(Y) \dashrightarrow Z(Y)$ of degree six, Chen \cite{Chen18} showed that the Voisin map $v$ can be resolved by blowing up along the incident locus
+Let $Y$ be a smooth cubic fourfold not containing any plane, $F(Y)$ be the Fano variety of lines on $Y$, and $Z(Y)$ be LLSvS eightfold \cite{LLSVS17}.
+Voisin \cite{Voi16} constructed a rational map $v \colon F(Y) \times F(Y) \dashrightarrow Z(Y)$ of degree six, Chen \cite{Chen18} showed that the Voisin map $v$ can be resolved by blowing up along the incidence locus

 More precisely, Chen in \cite{Chen18} shows the following: \begin{enumerate} \item The incident locus $Z \subset X :=F(Y) \times F(Y)$ is Cohen--Macaulay of codimension $2$, and the blowing up variety $\PP(\sI_Z) = \Bl_Z ( F(Y) \times F(Y))$ is a natural relative $Quot$ scheme over $Z(Y)$ if $Y$ is very general. \item The degeneracy loci of $\sI_Z$ over $X$ are given by ($X = X^{> 0}(\sI_Z)$, and)